raspberrypilearning/memory/en/step_8.md

 ## What next?

-Why not have a go at the next project in the pathway - [Dodgeball](https://projects.raspberrypi.org/en/projects/dodgeball)?
+Try out the next project, [Dodgeball](https://projects.raspberrypi.org/en/projects/dodgeball), where you will make a game in which you have to avoid balls while moving from platform to platform.

-Or if you would like to have a go at another music themed Scatch project you could try the [Binary Hero](https://projects.raspberrypi.org/en/projects/binary-hero) project.
+Or if you want to try another music-themed Scatch project, you can try the [Binary hero](https://projects.raspberrypi.org/en/projects/binary-hero) project.